-National Museum Belgrade – Yugoslav 20th Century Art (part 1)
+Yugoslav 20th Century Art (part 1) – National Museum Belgrade

 Sane Mind Serbia

-National Museum Belgrade – Yugoslav 20th Century Art (part 1)
+Yugoslav 20th Century Art (part 1) – National Museum Belgrade

 So, I went back to the museum during my latest visit to Belgrade.
-This time, my objective was the Yugoslav art and artists.
+This time my objective was the Yugoslav art and artists.
 This particular collection is big and it requires a bit more time and proper attention.
-Frankly speaking, my knowledge of the Yugoslav 20th century art is not as strong as it is on the Serbian medieval art or the Italian Renaissance for example.
+Frankly speaking, my knowledge of the Yugoslav 20th century art is not as strong as it is on the Serbian medieval art or the Italian Renaissance, for example.

-In other words, I will always be able to easily see all paintings again.
 I also hope that these presentations will benefit people who would like to see examples of the Yugoslav 20th century art, but can’t or don’t want to travel to Belgrade for that reason.

 This and the next post are virtual tours of this fascinating part of the museum.